rtyle/wake-on-lan/README.md

 # wake-on-lan
-Use any SmartThings switch (including a virtual one) to wake up a device on your LAN.
+Use any SmartThings switch (including a virtual one) to wake up a device on the LAN of your SmartThings hub.

 ### 2019 Samsung QLED Q90R TVs</h3>